TPG RE Finance Trust, Inc. Dec - GuruFocus.com

-TPG RE Finance Trust, Inc. (NYSE: TRTX) (“TRTX” or the “Company”) today announced the Company’s Board of Directors declared a cash dividend of $0.3906 per share of 6.25% Series C Cumulative Redeemable Preferred Stock (the “Series C Preferred Stock”) for the second quarter of 2023.
-The Series C Preferred Stock dividend is payable on June 30, 2023 to preferred stockholders of record as of June 20, 2023.
+TPG RE Finance Trust, Inc. (NYSE: TRTX) (“TRTX” or the “Company”) today announced that on June 12, 2023, the Company’s Board of Directors declared a cash dividend of $0.24 per share of common stock for the second quarter of 2023.
+The dividend will be payable on July 25, 2023 to common stockholders of record as of June 28, 2023.

 ABOUT TRTX